Inside GCSG 2026: Clinical Supply Impact On Patient Experience

 By Rachel Grabenhofer, Chief Editor, Clinical Supply Leader

-Clinical supply decisions rarely make headlines, but patients feel the consequences of them every day — often in ways that directly shape how and whether treatment is received.
-Steven Jacobs, president of Global BioPharm Solutions and a ~17-year veteran of the Global Clinical Supplies Group (GCSG) Board of Directors – as well as emcee for the GCSG 2026 U.S. Conference – explained, in this recap of key lessons from the event.
+Clinical supply decisions rarely make headlines, but sponsor companies and patients feel the consequences of them every day — often in ways that directly shape how and whether treatment is received.
+Steven Jacobs, president of Global BioPharm Solutions, a ~28-year veteran of the Global Clinical Supplies Group (GCSG), and a member of the Board of Directors – as well as emcee for the GCSG 2026 U.S. Conference – explained, in this recap of key lessons from the event.

 Where Trial Operations Become Personal

 Stump-Kerry presented her experiences at two different clinical trial sites.
 At the first one, she felt invisible.
 Jacobs recounted, “She just didn’t feel welcome.
 She didn’t feel like they said thank you.
 She didn’t feel like they cared about her time.”
-He added that basic questions — How are you doing? or Is there anything we can do better for you? — were missing, leaving her with the sense that she was just another task on the schedule rather than a person.
+He added that basic questions — How are you doing? or Is there anything we can do better for you? — were missing, leaving her with the sense that she was just another appointment on the schedule rather than an actual person and patient.

 The second site, on the other hand, “delivered everything she had hoped for.”
-Jacobs explained how the principal investigator was deeply engaged and supported by coordinators who, in his words, “really bent over backwards to see if she was okay.”
+Jacobs explained how the principal investigator was deeply engaged and supported by coordinators who, in his words, “really bent over backwards to see if she was okay and consistently checked in with her treatment.”
 They took the time to discuss each step of the trial, answering questions and making sure she understood what challenges might lie ahead.
-That direct human interaction made the process far more manageable than reading documents alone.
+That direct human interaction made the process far more acceptable than reading treatment documents alone.

 Informed Consent: ‘An Absolute Nightmare’

 Jacobs contrasted those thoughtful interactions with the reality of the informed consent process.
-“The informed consent form is just an absolute nightmare, the way it’s written,” he said, arguing it often reads like a liability document.
+“The informed consent form can be an absolute nightmare, the way it’s written,” he said, arguing it often reads like a document that focuses on liability rather than patient information.

 When Supply Chain Gaps Become Patient Burdens

 One of the most striking moments in Stump-Kerry’s story involved a breakdown in clinical supply coordination.
-Chemotherapy and treatment-related fatigue wore her down for days at a time, after which on one occasion, she traveled two hours to a clinical site for treatment only to find that the drug had not arrived – a failure on the parts of trial supply planning and site resupply execution.
+Chemotherapy and treatment-related fatigue wore her down for days, after which on one occasion, she traveled two hours to a clinical site for treatment only to find that the drug had not arrived – a failure on the parts of trial supply planning, site resupply execution, and site-to-patient communication.

-This is where clinical supply execution becomes patient experience: drug availability, site resupply timing, and confirmation workflows are not just operational tasks — they determine whether a patient can be treated or turned away.
+This is where clinical supply execution becomes key to the patient experience: drug availability, site resupply timing, and confirmation workflows are not just operational tasks — they determine whether a patient can be treated or turned away; comfort versus concern and inconvenience.
 What might seem like a small logistical delay becomes, for the patient, a deeply physical and emotional burden.
 This is not just a site issue, this is a clinical supply responsibility; and when it’s done right, it measurably improves the patient’s experience.

 Conversely, when clinical supply teams proactively forecast demand, align closely with sites, and confirm inventory before patient visits, they can eliminate missed dosing events entirely, ensuring patients are only asked to travel when treatment is ready and available, quietly improving both patient trust and trial continuity.